Best Paint Roller for Walls

 This long nap roller from Wooster is 3/4″ and available in 4-18 inch lengths.
 Because of its’ long nap, its perfect for semi rough or rough surfaces, like brick, stucco etc. Despite the long length, the fibers resists matting for excellent and consistent coverage.

-Wooster always has quality products, that’s why you’ll find us recommending a few of their paint rollers below as the best paint roller for walls.
+Wooster consistently delivers quality products, which is why we recommend several of their paint rollers below as some of the best options for wall painting.

 Pros